Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 # molecular_dynamics
-A molecular dynamics simulation code is applied for relativistic and electromagnetic fields.
+A molecular dynamics simulation code is made for applications of relativistic and electromagnetic fields.
 An explicit simulation reqires the Courant condition, Dx(length)/Dt(time step) > c, the speed of light.